 Determinate custodial sentence

 A determinate custodial sentence is a sentence of imprisonment for a period of time set by the court.
 Depending on the length of the sentence, the first half is served in custody and the second half on licence.
-A licenced prisoner can be recalled to prison for breach of licence conditions.
+A licenced prisoner can be recalled to prison for breaking licence conditions.

 Release on licence for sex offenders